levackt/devx2/client/README.md

 const {address, client} = await connect(mnemonic, enigmaOptions);

 // Check account
-await client.getAccount()
+await client.getAccount();

+// If the result is `undefined` it means the account hasn't been funded.

 // Upload the contract
-const wasm = fs.readFileSync("../contract.wasm")
+const wasm = fs.readFileSync("../contract.wasm");
-client.upload(wasm, {})

-// If successfully uploaded, we should have a contract code await client.getCodes()
+const uploadReceipt = await client.upload(wasm, {});

-const codeId = 1
+// Get the code ID from the receipt const codeId = uploadReceipt.codeId;

 // Create an instance
 const initMsg = {"count": 0}

-client.instantiate(codeId, initMsg, "My Simple Counter")
+const contract = await client.instantiate(codeId, initMsg, "My Counter")

-// Get the contracts for our simple counter const contracts = await client.getContracts(1)

-const contractAddress = contracts[0].address
+const contractAddress = contract.contractAddress

 // and because we imported the helpers, we can use smartQuery instead of client.queryContractSmart smartQuery(client, contractAddress, { get_count: {} })